Practice Profile

 Michael was also instructed as sole counsel in a four-day Town & Village Green non-statutory public inquiry which raised issues concerning highways and open spaces.

 Michael has advised on how to set aside liability orders and has appeared in the Magistrates’ Courts in rating cases.
+Michael has also appeared on behalf of a successful Appellant in the Valuation Tribunal on a Council Tax liability appeal.

 During pupillage Michael assisted on a wide range of rating and CIL matters, including written Advices on the scope of proposal principle and CIL education contributions.